georgewatson/georgewatson.me/_posts/2021-02-04-the-game-theory-of-married-at-first-sight-australia.md

 [coördination game](https://en.wikipedia.org/wiki/Coordination_game)
 with no obvious solution for noncommunicating participants.

-The conclusion of all this
+The optimal solution,
+however,
 is relatively obvious:
 If you both want out,
 just get out.
-Write "Leave" on your little card, go back to your separate homes on opposite sides of Australia and never speak to each other again.
+Write "Leave" on your little cards, go back to your separate homes on opposite sides of Australia and never speak to each other again.